-Categories Security Indicators OICR or is proposed to be addressed.
-Security Audit Program The dates of the review of OTB IT audits: system control and audit logs since the January 17, 2012; prior review by the Information August 2, 2012; and Privacy Commissioner of April 1, 2013; and Ontario and a general description of the findings, if June 4, 2013. any, arising (See Appendix E for descriptions) from the review of system control and audit logs.
-The number and a list of security 1) 4 OTB IT audits conducted audits completed since the prior (See Appendix E for descriptions) review by the Information and Privacy Commissioner of Ontario and for each audit: For more information: refer to OTB.POL803 section 5.4 - A description of the nature and type of audit conducted, 2) Threat Risk Assessment The date of completion of the audit, performed by a third party service provider (See Appendix A brief description of each recommendation made, F) The date that each recommendation was addressed or is proposed to be addressed, and The manner in which each recommendation was addressed or is expected to be addressed
+Categories Security Indicators OICR operational, programmatic and personnel activities.
+All such audits are conducted in accordance with OICR's policy and procedures on Access Card And Key Management For Mars Location.
+Security Audit Program The dates of the review of system control and audit logs since the prior review by the Information and Privacy Commissioner of Ontario and a general description of the findings, if any, arising from the review of system control and audit logs.
+April 1, 2017; October 1, 2017; May 1, 2018; February 1, 2019; June 1, 2019; and September 1, 2019 (See Appendix C on p.
+137 for descriptions) The number and a list of security audits completed since the prior review by the Information and Privacy Commissioner of Ontario and for each audit: - A description of the nature and type of audit conducted, - The date of completion of the audit, - A brief description of each recommendation made, - The date that each recommendation was addressed or is proposed to be addressed, and 6 OTB IT audits conducted since November 1, 2016.
+(See Appendix C on p.
+137 for descriptions) For more information: refer to OTB.POL803 Policy and Procedures for Data Access and Use - Ontario Tumour Bank section 5.4 The manner in which each recommendation was

-Categories Security Indicators OICR Information Security Breaches The number of notifications of information security breaches or No known information security breaches suspected information security breaches received by the prescribed person or prescribed entity since the prior review by the Information and Privacy Commissioner of Ontario.
-With respect to each information security breach or suspected No known information security breaches information security breach: The date that the notification was received, The extent of the information security breach or suspected information security breach, The nature and extent of personal health information at issue, The date that senior management was notified, The containment measures implemented, The date(s) that the containment measures were implemented, The date(s) that notification was provided to the health information custodians or any
+Categories Security Indicators OICR addressed or is expected to be addressed Information Security Breaches The number of notifications of information security breaches or suspected information security breaches received by the prescribed person or prescribed entity since the prior review by the Information and Privacy Commissioner of Ontario.
+No known information security breaches With respect to each information security breach or suspected information security breach: No known information security breaches - The date that the notification was received, - The extent of the information security breach or suspected information security breach, - The nature and extent of personal health information at issue, The date that senior management was notified, The containment measures implemented, The date(s) that the containment measures were implemented, - The date(s) that notification was provided to the health

-Categories Security Indicators OICR other organizations, The date that the investigation was commenced, The date that the investigation was completed, A brief description of each recommendation made, The date each recommendation was addressed or is proposed to be addressed, and The manner in which each recommendation was addressed or is proposed to be addressed.
+Categories Security Indicators OICR

+information custodians or any

+other organizations,

+- The date that the

+investigation was commenced,

+- The date that the

+investigation was completed,

+- A brief description of each

+recommendation made,

+- The date each

+recommendation was

+addressed or is proposed to be

+addressed, and

+- The manner in which each

+recommendation was

+addressed or is proposed to be

+addressed.